dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 ### Interactive Jobs

-Interactive jobs can be requested by using `salloc` or `srun` with the `--qos=interactive` QOS option:
+Interactive jobs can be requested by using `salloc` or `srun` with the `--qos=interactive` or `--qos=preemptible` QOS option:

 ```bash
 salloc --qos=interactive
 ```

-or alternatively with:
+or alternatively:

 ```bash
 srun --qos=interactive --pty bash -i
 ```

-Once the Slurm job starts, a Bash prompt is spawned for your user on the assigned compute node.
+Once the resources are available and allocated, a Bash prompt is spawned on the assigned compute node.

-The `-i` argument specifies that Bash should be started as an interactive shell.
+When `salloc` is used to start an interactive session, the Slurm job is implicitely submitted with `--pty /bin/bash -l`.
+This parameter is set automatically in the background and cannot be explicitely defined or overriden by the user.
+The `-l` flag tells Bash to start as a login shell, which is necessary to read global configurations on the compute node, such as making [environment modules](#environment-modules) available to the user.

+With `srun` it is not necessary to read and initialize system-wide configurations.
+Therefore, it is sufficient to start Bash as an interactive shell with the `-i` flag, which provides a minimal environment setup reading only user-specific configurations (e.g. `~/.bashrc`).
+However, `srun` requires a command to be executed on the node.
+Therefore, `--pty bash -i` must be explicitely passed to `srun`.

-The environment from the requesting shell (including loaded modules), will be inherited by the interactive job.
-This means Bash reads the `~/.bashrc` file upon start and executes the commands contained within it.
+With both `salloc` and `srun`, the environment from the requesting shell, including loaded environment modules, will be inherited by the interactive job.

-For more precise specification of required resources, `srun` and `sbatch` accept the same arguments as `sbatch`.
+For more precise specification of required resources, `srun` and `salloc` accept the same arguments as `sbatch`.
 For example, the following command allocates an interactive session with 2 CPUs for 10 minutes:

 ```bash
 srun --qos=interactive --cpus-per-task=2 --time=10:00 --pty bash -i